Sena-Kilinc/Sena-Kilinc/README.md

-Hi I'm Sena and I'm committed to learning big data engineering and back-end development.
+Hi I'm Sena and I'm committed to learning data engineering and back-end development.